Western Association of Veterans Education Specialists Bylaws - Amended July 2015

 (3) Be the official spokesperson and/or representative of the Association at all activities and functions in which the Association is involved;

 (4) Insure that the purposes and objective of the Association as stated in the By-Laws, is adhered to, and that the business of the Association is properly conducted.
-Serve as liaison between the Association membership and other interest groups, such as Veterans Affairs Regional Processing Office and individual State Approving Agencies.
+Serve as liaison between the Association membership and other interest groups, such as Veterans Affairs Regional Processing Offices and individual State Approving Agencies.

 (b) First Vice President.
 The duties of the First Vice President shall include but not be limited to the following: